visit-dav/visit/src/doc/cli_manual/functions.rst

     The complete path as a string to the top level 'visit' script.

 return type : CLI_return_t
-    The Launch functions return 1 for success and 0 for failure
+    The LaunchNowin functions return 1 for success and 0 for failure

 **Description:**